-Properties tag
+Properties tab

-- In Mesh Parts, check what parts of the mesh should be imported. - In Volume Fields, check what volume fields should be imported. - Click on Patch Names if you want to view them.
+- In Mesh Parts, mark the parts of the mesh that should be imported.
+It can be the internal Mesh, groups of patches, or individual patches. - In Volume Fields, mark the volume fields that should be imported. - Click on Patch Names if you want to view them.
 Then you also need to tick the patches in the Mesh Parts. - Click on Include Sets and/or Include Zones if you have sets or zones that you want to visualize.
 This is very useful in order to check if your sets and zones have been generated properly.
 However, in the cavity case, we have no sets or zones. - Click Apply to read in the mesh and the volume fields. - If the contents of your case directory has changed, click on Refresh Times to import the new information.
-Click on Skip Zero Time tick-box if the zero directory is incomplete (from a paraFoam point of view not from an OpenFOAM point of view).
+Click on Skip Zero Time tick-box if the zero directory is incomplete (from a paraFoam point of view - not from an OpenFOAM point of view).